aaronmbos/personal-site/_posts/58_csharp-flags-enum.md

 Console.WriteLine(BurgerToppings.Ketchup & orderToppings);
 ```

-If we look at the logical AND from the perspective of raw values, `orderToppings` has a value of 15 or `1111` and Ketchup has the value of 1 or `0010`.
+If we look at the logical AND from the perspective of raw values, `orderToppings` has a value of 15 or `1111` and Ketchup has a value of 1 or `0010`.
 When the logical AND operation is applied to these values the result is 1.

 ```shell
 0010